ollikehy/jafa/documentation/rootdocument.md

 ### Requirements

 This application is done mobile first since you're unlikely to carry a laptop/PC with you to a gym.
 It should be lightweight and fast while being easy to use.
+Navigation should be easy so that the application can be used efficiently without having to do any additional navigation than is necessary.

 [User stories](https://github.com/ollikehy/jafa/blob/master/documentation/userstories.md)

-### ToDo
+### To do:

 #### In the near future

-- [ ] Database schemas with attributes
+- [x] Database schemas with attributes
 - [x] Registration
+- [x] Adding values for the user
 - [ ] Adding exercises
 - [ ] Adding workouts
 - [ ] Adding exerciseSets to workouts
-- [ ] Adding values for the user

 #### In the distant future

+- [ ] Heroku
+- [ ] Testing
 - [ ] Styles
-- [ ] Heroku
 - [ ] Graphs for progress (BMI, bodyweight, weight training?)

-- [ ] Testing
-* Whatever comes to mind
+### Different types of exercises

+My reasoning behind exercises is that there are essentially three different types of exercises: weight exercises (squat), timed exercises (planking), timed + distance exercises (jogging).
+I decided not to include purely distance based exercises since they're mostly track and field related instead of personal exercising.

 ### Database schema